The Right Way To Handle Onboarding and Reboarding

 I often say, “Training is something you do, not something you did.”

-What do you do with your retail team that has been there a while?
+What do you do with a retail team that has been there a while?

-They may pride themselves on product knowledge and generally knowing how to do their jobs and, if you haven’t talked about ongoing training, may feel belittled or discredited.
+They may pride themselves on product knowledge and generally knowing how to do their jobs.
+If you haven’t talked about ongoing training, they may feel belittled or discredited.
 After all, they feel what they did was good enough to be employed at your store for a long time.

 So, one of the keys to reboarding is presenting it correctly.
 It isn’t about something your staff has done wrong.
 Reboarding is designed to make sure everyone has the same game plan for what you expect.
 It is team-wide onboarding with positive performance, well-being, and innovation implications.